 The sweet little bull calf had my heart from the beginning, but the heifer was not so soft.
 We caught her in the chute where we could safely introduce them without the possibility of her kicking at him.
 She did not like him, but after nursing for a few minutes she relaxed as her udder was relieved of pressure and her body began producing natural, maternal hormones from the process.
 He nursed until her udder was empty, and then we gave him a small bottle to hold him over until the morning.
 He enjoyed the bottle so much that he got the cutest little baby hiccups!
 The first night little Hiccup slept outside the heifer’s stall.

 The second day was the same, as was the third and the fourth.
 With great care we caught the heifer at least twice a day to let Hiccup nurse.
-The heifer would relax in the chute, but wanted no part of the calf when we put them together in her stall.
+The heifer would relax in the chute, but wanted nothing to do with the calf when we put them together in her stall.
 We pushed on.

 Day 5, Day 6, Day 7... and just when we were begin to wonder if we would ever change her mind, she began softly calling to the calf at night.
 With that sign of encouragement, we let Hiccup sleep with her.